skrapi2011/llamaClient/README.md

 # llamaClient
-React client for chatting with ollama models.
+A simple React client for chatting with ollama models.
 Chatting after project build doesn't require internet conneciton, as everything is run locally.

 Currently there is only support for llama3